-We have a public transit system that serves downtown Ithaca rather well, but accessing the rest of the county by bus is challenging.
+Tompkins County has a public transit system that serves downtown Ithaca rather well, but accessing the rest of the county by bus is challenging.
 The service does not reach most of the outer limits of the county, has limited daily trips to its most distant areas, and has even fewer routes and trips available at night.

-The graph below shows how access to motor vehicles correlates with income status and race.
+The graph below shows how access to a motor vehicle correlates with income status and race.
 Over 90% of households headed by a white person have access to at least one motor vehicle, while fewer than two-thirds of households headed by someone of another race have the same access.
 This graph also shows that low-income residents of all races have similar motor vehicle access as non-white residents of all income levels.

 These differences in motor vehicle access show up below in how residents get to work in Tompkins County.
 Residents with access to at least one motor vehicle use it to get to work 69% of the time.
 Residents without a motor vehicle use public transit, bicycles, or walking 78% of the time.
 Non-white residents rely on public transit 3.75x more than white residents, and on walking nearly twice as often.